-Hart Counselling CIC believe that you should have control over how long you wish to come to counselling, for this reason we offer open-ended therapy.
-This means that with your counsellors agreement you can work together for as long as you feel necessary.
+Hart Counselling CIC believe you should have control over how long you wish to come to counselling and, for this reason, we offer open-ended therapy.
+This means that, with your counsellor's agreement, you can work together for as long as you feel necessary.

-As a guide we would suggest you expect to attend a minimum of six sessions, it can take this time to settle into the process and become comfortable with your counsellor.
+As a guide we would suggest a minimum of six sessions as it can take this time to settle into the process and become comfortable with your counsellor.

-We offer counselling to young people aged 11 years and above.
-Therapy for younger clients relies on confidentiality in the same way as adult counselling.
-We would encourage parents or guardians, who wish to refer young people, to speak to Claire who is our young person therapist before counselling begins to ensure you feel comfortable in understanding this process.
+Therapy for under 18’s relies on confidentiality in the same way as adult counselling.
+We would encourage parents or guardians, who wish to refer young people, to speak to Claire who is our young person therapist before counselling begins to ensure you feel comfortable in understanding the process.
 This will enable you to support your child or young person throughout their journey.

-Your counsellor will aim to help you gain an understanding of any difficulties that you are struggling with and explore what your hopes are from the counselling process.
-You may wish for your partner to understand you better, be able to express angry feelings in a safe way or be more equipped to use your voice and ask for what you need or to hear what may be going on for your partner, it can be helpful to clear the air and to identify what is causing the relationship difficulties.
-Some couples will have different views and answers to these questions, so honesty can be an important part of the process.
+Your counsellor will aim to help you gain an understanding of the difficulties that you are struggling with and explore what your hopes are from the counselling process.
+You may wish for your partner to understand you better, be able to express angry feelings in a safe way or be more equipped to use your voice and ask for what you need.
+It can be helpful to clear the air and to identify what is causing the relationship difficulties.
+Some partners will have different views and answers to these questions, so honesty can be an important part of the process.

 Separate individual sessions can be arranged if this is deemed helpful.
-These can be useful to understand where some of the issues may have originated from.
+These can be useful to better understand where some of the issues may have originated from.
 Sessions are offered in blocks with the option of ad-hoc sessions to check in after the main period of counselling has ended.
 Couples may be asked to put into practice techniques between sessions.
 Please contact Irene who is our couples counsellor if you have further questions.